MarkStringer/MarkStringer.github.io/_posts/2020-02-03-Agreed_Activity_vs_Keeping_Calm_and_Carrying_On_DTI.markdown

 "Agreed activity" is an idea that I've got from theatrical improvisation.
 It's when the improvisors who are on stage agree to do something which, from their point of view feels safe, but from the point of view of the audience looks boring.

 In improv this often turns out to be some kind of long, repetitive activity.
-If the setting for the scene is a ship (which could sail anywhere and encounter any adventures) it might be something like scrubbing the decks.
-If the setting is a mountain, it will be repetitive climbing, but not getting to the top.
+If the setting for the scene is a ship (which could sail anywhere and encounter any adventures) an agreed activity might be something like scrubbing the decks.
+If the setting is a mountain, it will be repetitive climbing, but never getting to the top.

 Agreed activity is repetitive and everyone is doing the same thing.
 Well.
 It looks like everbody is doing something but if fact they're doing nothing.
 And this is safe for the improvisers on stage.